Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Potentials

-\brema (1) If $X=\wt M$ is a Riemannian manifold, then $T^1X$ is naturally identified with the usual Riemannian unit tangent bundle of $X$.
-If the potential $\wt F: T^1\wt M\to\RR$ is Hölder-continuous for Sasaki's Riemannian metric on $T^1\wt M$, it is a potential as defined in \cite{Ruelle81} and \cite{PauPolSha15}.
+\brema (1) If $X=\wt M$ is a Riemannian manifold, then $T^1X$ is naturally identified with the usual Riemannian unit tangent bundle of $\wt M$.
+If the potential $\wt F: T^1\wt M\to\RR$ is H\"older-continuous for Sasaki's Riemannian metric on $T^1\wt M$, it is a potential as in \cite{Ruelle81} and \cite{PauPolSha15}.
 Furthermore, the definition of $\int_x^y\wt F$ coincides with the one in these references.